 XPG stands for Xtreme Performance Gear.
 XPG is an enthusiast gaming brand from ADATA focusing on eSports, PC Enthusiasts, and gamers.
-XPG family of products includes PC Systems including desktop and laptops, Memory Modules, Solid State Drives, PSUs, PC Chassis, Cooling solutions, RGB Accessories.
-Gaming peripherals include gaming mouse, keyboards, and headsets.
-XPG is committed to bringing excellence in its products with reliability, durability, and performance in focus.
+XPG’s family of products includes PC Systems, including desktops and laptops, Memory Modules, Solid State Drives, PSUs, PC Chassis, Cooling solutions, and RGB Accessories.
+Gaming peripherals include gaming mice, keyboards, and headsets.
+XPG is committed to bringing excellence to its products with reliability, durability, and performance in focus.
 Their designs have won several IF Design and GOOD Design awards.

-XPG is finally releasing its full range of gaming products in Pakistan through their sole distributor PACIFIC Computers.
-They have also worked out to launch their products on Daraz.PK.
+XPG is finally releasing its full range of gaming products in Pakistan through its sole distributor PACIFIC Computers.
 XPG has sent us a couple of products to review before the launch of their gaming products in Pakistan as a part of a marketing campaign.

-In this content, we will be taking a look at their Levante series 240mm AIO cooler.
+In this review, we will be taking a look at their Levante series 240mm AIO cooler.
 This cooler features an Asetek design (OEM) with digital RGB lighting on the block and the fans.
-We have an aluminum radiator much like any other Asetek designed cooler with a sleeved rubber tube.
+We have an aluminum radiator, much like any other Asetek-designed cooler with a sleeved rubber tube.
 The base of the block is made of copper.
 This cooler is compatible with Intel LGA 1200, 115x, 1366, 20xx, and AMD AM4 sockets.
 The salient features include:

 - ARGB Sync compatible with most motherboards

 - Low-Noise Fluid Dynamic Bearing (FDB) Fan Design